-A student may report an Honor Code violation in one of these ways:
+A student may report an honor code violation in one of these ways:

-- 1. A student may report an Honor Code violation by either a) asking the offender to turn himself in to the Honor Council; or (b) by reporting the alleged incident to a teacher, the Honor Council Advisor, or the Principal. - 2.
-A teacher will report the alleged incident to the Honor Council Advisor or Principal. - 3.
-The Honor Council Advisor will report the alleged incident to the Principal. - 4.
-The Honor Council Advisor and/or the Principal will conduct an overview of the alleged incident.
+- A student may report an honor code violation by either a) asking the offender to turn himself in to the honor council; or (b) by reporting the alleged incident to a teacher, the honor council advisor, or the principal. - A teacher will report the alleged incident to the honor council advisor or principal. - The honor council advisor will report the alleged incident to the principal. - The honor council advisor and/or the principal will conduct an overview of the alleged indecent.